SumoLogic/opentelemetry-collector-contrib/processor/sumologicsyslogprocessor/README.md

 Supported pipeline types: logs

-The Sumo Logic Syslog processor can be used to create attribute with facility name basing on facility code.
-Default facility name is syslog.
+The Sumo Logic Syslog processor can be used to create attribute with facility name based on facility code.
+Default facility name is `syslog`.

 ## Configuration